marshallmick007/newsman/README.md

 ## Changelog

+0.7.6 - supports loading feeds from disk, and added static convienence methods to `Newsman::FeedParser`

 0.7.5 - Removing any non-UTF8 Characters from SiteInfo title

 0.7.2 - Added `Newsman::SiteInformation`, which fetches feeds and site